 Figure 10: Top: NMR signal for ND_3 with a vector polarization of approximately 50% from the GeN experiment.
-The average polarization in beam for that experiment was 35%.
-Bot-tom: Relationship between vector and tensor polarization in equilibrium, and neglecting the small quadrupole interaction.
+Bottom: Relationship between vector and tensor polarization in equilibrium, and neglecting the small quadrupole interaction.

 Figure 11: Performance of the ND3 target during the GeN experiment.